jeka-dev/demo-project-springboot-angular/README.md

 ```shell
 jeka ::packQuality
 ```
- *::packQuality* is defined in [jeka.properties](jeka.properties)
+Command *::packQuality* is defined in [jeka.properties](jeka.properties)

 The Sonarqube analysis + coverage for Java code is provided out-of-the-box, thanks to *Jacoco* and *Sonarqube* Kbean, that are activated in the command line.

 For Angular part, a specific method `sonarJs` has been implemented.
-This method invoke is defined in the `::packQuality` shorthand.

 ## End-to-end testing

 Here, the application is tested end-to-end using [selenide](https://https://selenide.org/).
 This allows to test the application by simulating user actions on the browser.

 The test classes for e2e tests are located in *e2e* package from *test* dir.